 The three business universities and schools have been ranked also taking into consideration the employment potential.
 And representatives of NHH claim that around 76% of its students find employment even before graduation.

 However, in reality, student placement rates are more about the actual students’ achievements rather than the number of information/career sessions held on campus.
 At this point, it is easy to see the benefits of a school recognised for its selectivity in a demand-driven labour market.

-While the institutions provide ample engagement opportunities, when looking for a job abroad, (with a few exceptions) it is an entirely different competition, and on-campus recruitment often does little to assist with this, regardless of the institution.
+While the universities and colleges provide ample engagement opportunities, when looking for a job abroad, (with a few exceptions) it is an entirely different competition, and on-campus recruitment often does little to assist with this, regardless of the institution.

 By studying subjects like petroleum economics, energy markets and commodities trading, you would gain a much better employment starting position and differentiate yourself from thousands of other students who studied these subjects in a more non-applied theoretical manner.

 Although these business schools carry a great significance in terms of reputation, it may be a mistake to stop looking beyond these schools, especially if you are considering the possibility of entering a career in the Americas or Asia-Pacific, where ‘what’ you studied will be much more important than ‘where’ you studied as a graduate from a likely unfamiliar university.